Frequently Asked Questions about Advanced Composites Inc.

 Often, a composite product will cost more to produce than its metal, wood or (non-reinforced) plastic counterpart.
 Composites may not be more expensive in the bigger picture…

-Extended over the entire lifecycle of the product, however, the cost can be considerably less than that of other materials.
+Extended over the entire lifecycle of the product, some frequently asked questions like the cost or time of project can be considerably less than that of other materials and products.
 Because composite materials are so much stronger and lighter than other substances, the increased lifespan, fuel savings (on an aircraft, for example) and other advantages tend to offset the upfront costs.
 And, as composites technology becomes more widespread, composite materials production advances in efficiency and benefits from increasing economies of scale, which should bring composite costs more in line with those of aluminum or wood, for example.

 Fiber-reinforced plastics and metal not mutually exclusive.